owncloud-archive/documentation/developer_manual/bugtracker/codereviews.rst

 Examples
 --------
-Read our `coding guidelines`_ for information on what a good pull request and good ownCloud code looks like.
+Read our :ref:`coding_style_guidelines_label` for information on what a good pull request and good ownCloud code looks like.

 These are two examples that are considered to be good examples of how pull